-Information on significant transactions:
+(a) Information on significant transactions:

-The following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Group for the years ended December 31, 2023:
+The following is the information on significant transactions required by the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" for the Group for the years ended December 31, 2024:

-- Loans extended to other parties: None. - (ii) Guarantees and endorsements for other parties: None. - (iii) Securities held as of December 31, 2023 (excluding investment in subsidiaries, associates and joint ventures):
+- (i) Loans extended to other parties: None. - (ii) Guarantees and endorsements for other parties: None. - (iii) Securities held as of December 31, 2024 (excluding investment in subsidiaries, associates and joint ventures):